UCLA-VAST/AutoSA/README.md

 More implementation details of AutoSA are covered in [our paper](https://github.com/Meinersbur/ppcg).
 If you find this project useful in your research, please consider citing:

     @inproceedings{wang2021autosa,
-      title={AutoSA: A Polyhedral Compiler for High-Performance Systolic Arrays on     FPGA}, author={Wang, Jie and Guo, Licheng and Cong, Jason}, booktitle={Proceedings of the 2021 ACM/SIGDA international symposium on     Field-programmable gate arrays}, year={2021}
+      title={AutoSA: A Polyhedral Compiler for High-Performance Systolic Arrays on FPGA}, author={Wang, Jie and Guo, Licheng and Cong, Jason}, booktitle={Proceedings of the 2021 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays}, year={2021}
     }